Gurutejareddy9/Bisection-Method-Root-Finder/README.md

 # Bisection-Method-Root-Finder
- Python script for finding function roots using the bisection method.
+ Python script for finding function roots within a user-defined interval using the bisection method.